Phylogenetics: Likelihood Lab

 Likelihood ratio tests

 In this section, you will perform some simple likelihood ratio tests to decide which of the models used in the previous section does the best job of explaining the data while keeping the number of parameters used to a minimum.
-Remember, the likelihood ratio test is performed by doubling the difference in log-likelihood scores and comparing this test statistic with the critical value from a chi-squared distribution having degrees of freedom equal to the difference in the number of estimated parameters in the two models.
-Use this online chi-square calculator to determine the significance of the test.

 The model with which we will begin is the F81 model with estimated base freqencies.
 Compare this F81 model to the HKY85 model, which differs from the F81 model only in the fact that it allows transitions and transversions to occur at different rates.

 To calculate the likelihood ratio test statistic LR, subtract the log-likelihood of the less complex model from that of the more complex model and multiply by 2.
 This will give you a positive number.
 If you ever get a negative LR statistic, it means you have the models in the wrong order.

 You should have all the numbers you need to perform these likelihood ratio tests.
 If, however, you have not written some of them down, and thus need to redo some of these analyses, you might need to know how to "turn off" rate heterogeneity using the following command:

 lset rates=equal pinvar=0;

 - What is the likelihood ratio test statistic for F81 vs. HKY85?